udelcodes/udelcodes.github.io/cyber3/SQL.md

 found that the L33k3r database uses SQL code, which is a popular language used to access and manage information held in a database management system.

-SQL Injection is the idea to convince the application to run SQL code that was not intended, therefore we can access data the application does not want us to.
-Basically hacking the application!
+SQL Injection is the idea of convincing the application to run SQL code that was not intended, therefore we can access data the application does not want us to.
+Basically, hacking the application!

 ![SQL](http://www.unixwiz.net/images/sqlinjection.jpg)